unlock-protocol/unlock/unlock-protocol-com/blog/crosschain-connext-gnosis.md

 ### What was the role of Safe in this architecture?

-Gnosis Safe provides the receiving end of DAO proposals on destination chains.
-When a call is sent from the DAO’s Governor contract, it crosses the bridge towards a Gnosis Safe that receives it.
+Safe provides the receiving end of DAO proposals on destination chains.
+When a call is sent from the DAO’s Governor contract, it crosses the bridge towards a Safe that receives it.

 Gnosis Safe’s Zodiac suite of modules allows for a Safe to 1) receive calls properly from the bridge and 2) put a call in quarantine for a cooldown period once it is received.